Hempfield High School Social Studies Department

 All students must pass the following full-semester courses prior to high school graduation:

 - Government and Economics

-In addition to the four required credits of social studies in high school, students have the opportunity to take various electives in the social sciences.
+In addition to the four required credits of social studies in high school, students have the opportunity to take various electives in the social sciences in the list below.

-The social studies department offers Advanced Placement opportunities for students in grades 9 through 12 which meet the requirement for the corresponding grade level course.
+The social studies department offers Advanced Placement opportunities for students in grades 9 through 12 which meet the requirements for the corresponding grade level course:

 - AP US History: 9th